johsteffens/crossing_guard/README.md

 ## How it works

 ### The Problem
 Say there is a specific task that is to be performed daily or weekly on certain weekdays by one person.
 For example: Patrolling the school crossing on all schooldays during rush hour.
 You've got a number of volunteers with individual preferences/availabilities.
-Those people are to be assigned fairly observing individual preferences.
+The task is to be assigned to those people with a fair (equal) distribution.

 ### The Solution
 Create two data files: